! (The Song Formerly Known As)

 "!
 (The Song Formerly Known As)" is a song by Australian rock band Regurgitator.
-The song was released as a double-A sided single with "Modern Life" in September 1998 as the fourth and final single from the band's second studio album Unit.
-The single peaked at number 28 in Australia and it also ranked at number 6 on Triple J's Hottest 100 in 1998, with the single's bonus track "I Like Your Old Remix Better Than Your New Remix" being ranked at number 27.
+The song was released as a double-A side single with "Modern Life" in September 1998 as the fourth and final single from the band's second studio album, Unit.
+The single peaked at number 28 in Australia and was ranked number six on Triple J's Hottest 100 in 1998, with B-side "I Like Your Old Remix Better Than Your New Remix" being ranked at number 27.
 In 2025, the song placed 67 on the Triple J Hottest 100 of Australian Songs.

-At the ARIA Music Awards of 1999, the song was nominated for three awards; Best Group, Best Video and Single of the Year.
+At the ARIA Music Awards of 1999, the song was nominated for three awards: Best Group, Best Video and Single of the Year.